FaraB-AID/Misc-Scripts/README.md

 "\[Editor's note: "   gets added to the front of your text;   ".\]" gets added ot the back.

-The command will put the editor's note directly in front of your *next new input*.
-The note will stay around until the *next new input after that*, so it only exists for one input, but will stay around for retrys.
+The command will put the editor's note directly in front of your *next new, text-containing input*.
+The note will stay around until the *next new, text-containing input after that*, so it only exists for one input, but will stay around for retrys.

 The "/hang" command places any text that follows (it after a space, and excluding linebreaks) as a hidden hanging floater that goes just after your inputs, but just before the E/N.